hyrise/encoding_selection/README.md

 ### Citation

 This is a preliminary "DBLP-style" BibTeX entry.
-The paper has been accepted but it might move to another issue in case the camera ready version is not accepted.
 <details><summary>BibTeX entry (click to expand)</summary>

 ```bibtex